e-clearing-net/OCHP/OCHP.md

 ### ChargePointStatusType *enum*

 This value represents the overall status of a charging point.
-Not to be confused with a live status (available, reserved, occupied, ... )
+Not to be confused with a live status (available, reserved, occupied, ... ) This overall status should reflect situations which are valid over several days.
+The live status indicates shorter valid status.

  Value       |  Description
 :------------|:-------------
- Unknown     |  No status information available Operative   |  charge point is in operation and can be used Inoperative |  charge point cannot be used due to maintenance, failure or other access restrictions (temporarily) Planned     |  planned charge point, will be operating soon Closed      |  discontinued charge point, will be deleted soon
+ Unknown     |  No status information available Operative   |  charge point is in operation and can be used Inoperative |  charge point cannot be used due to maintenance, greater downtime, blocking construction works or other access restrictions (temporarily, will be operative in the future).
+ Planned     |  planned charge point, will be operating soon Closed      |  discontinued charge point, will be deleted soon